gerlau/MazeGenerator/README.md

 # Contributing Guidelines [Forking Workflow]
-1. Fork the repo on GitHub (if you do not own the repo)
+1. Fork the repo on GitHub
-2. Clone the repository to your own machine
+2. Clone the repository to your local machine
 2.1 Copy the web_url
 2.2 `git clone "web_url"`
 ![contributing_clone](https://user-images.githubusercontent.com/48362970/93743747-2e5b1f00-fc23-11ea-9d90-8a286888296a.png)